Euler equations (fluid dynamics): Euler equations

 The equations above thus represent conservation of mass, momentum, and energy: the energy equation expressed in the variable internal energy allows to understand the link with the incompressible case, but it is not in the simplest form.

 Mass density, flow velocity and pressure are the so-called convective variables (or physical variables, or lagrangian variables), while mass density, momentum density and total energy density are the so-called conserved variables (also called eulerian, or mathematical variables).

-If one expands the material derivative the equations above are:
+If one expands the material derivative, the equations above become:

 Incompressible constraint (revisited)

 Coming back to the incompressible case, it now becomes apparent that the incompressible constraint typical of the former cases actually is a particular form valid for incompressible flows of the energy equation, and not of the mass equation.
 In particular, the incompressible constraint corresponds to the following very simple energy equation:

 Thus for an incompressible inviscid fluid the specific internal energy is constant along the flow lines, also in a time-dependent flow.
 The pressure in an incompressible flow acts like a Lagrange multiplier, being the multiplier of the incompressible constraint in the energy equation, and consequently in incompressible flows it has no thermodynamic meaning.
 In fact, thermodynamics is typical of compressible flows and degenerates in incompressible flows.

 Basing on the mass conservation equation, one can put this equation in the conservation form:

 meaning that for an incompressible inviscid nonconductive flow a continuity equation holds for the internal energy.